How to extract text from an image

 How does image-to-text work without uploading?

-The Tesseract OCR engine runs inside your browser via WebAssembly.
-Your image is read locally and recognized on your device — it's never sent to a server.
-The engine downloads once from a CDN.
+The Tesseract OCR engine is compiled to WebAssembly and runs inside your browser.
+Your image is decoded and recognised on your own device, so it's never transmitted to a server.
+Only the engine and its English language data are downloaded, once, from a CDN.

 What kinds of images work best?